GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit04/unit04-04_SDM_workflow.md

 ---
-title: "SDM workflow"
+title: "Student tutorial assignment"
 toc: true
 header:
   image: '/assets/images/teaserimages/presence_absence.png'
   caption: '[Environmental Informatics Marburg](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-All SDM approaches have a similar generic workflow:

-{% include image.html url="https://onlinelibrary.wiley.com/cms/asset/5ed2893d-463a-4cd3-beda-cfd68271eece/ecog12602-fig-0001-m.png" description="The five main steps in the species distribution modelling cycle.
-Source: Zurell et. al 2020, https://doi.org/10.1111/ecog.04960." %}

-### Conceptualisation

-Make a plan for your work first.

-### Data

-The butterflies of Pakistan <!-- and maybe of whole Asia - depending on the outcome of the digitization part of this course - --> will serve as example in this course.

-### Model fitting

-There are plenty of methods available for this step.
+There are plenty of methods available for species distribution modelling.
-Here are the arguably most important ones, which will be introduced by your tutorials:
+Here are the arguably most important ones, which will be introduced by the student tutorials:

 | Method                           |